rockballslab/vps-secure/README.md

 ---

-### Step 5 â€” Verify the installation
+### Step 5 — Verify the installation

-The script displayed this command at the end â€” run it now:
+The script displayed this command at the end — run it now:

 ```bash
 sudo vps-secure-verify